^ Universal Motor Company: Introduction, History, Contact Information Links, etc.

 5. Late model (Delco) starter ring gears have slightly smaller teeth than early model Prestolite ring gears.
 For this reason, Prestolite and Delco starters cannot be exchanged between early and late model engines unless the ring gear (or entire flywheel) is changed with them.
 In addition, late model ring gears have a slightly larger diameter than early models, so when moving a late model flywheel to an early model engine, either a late model housing will also have to be moved along with the flywheel or the six (6) small boss areas the inside of an early model flywheel housing will have to be ground down.
 These boss areas are for the ¼ – 20 bolts that hold the flywheel cover on, and they will have to be ground down almost to the bolt holes themselves.

-Top End: The Atomic 4 engine is a type of side-valve design, commonly called a “Flat Head” or “L-head” engine with all the intake and exhaust valves located in the cylinder block beside the cylinders rather then in the cylinder head.
-The valve train consists of the valves, return springs and tappets.
-Unlike the more complex valve-in-head type design, no rocker arms, push rods or large and heavy “ported” cylinder heads are needed.
+Top End: The Atomic 4 engine is a type of side-valve design, commonly called a “L-head” or “Flat Head” engine with all the intake and exhaust valves located in the cylinder block beside the cylinders rather then in the cylinder head.
+The valve train is very simple and consists of the intake and exhaust valves, return springs and tappets.
+Unlike the more complex valve-in-head type engines, no rocker arms, push rods or large and heavy “ported” cylinder heads are required.
 Unfortunately, a significant drawback to this simple design is the limited compression ratio that is attainable due to the large amount of space required for the side valves to open into the combustion chamber.
+The side-valve design was popularized in Ford “Model T’s”, “Model A’s, and “Flat-Head V8’s”.
 Surprisingly, the side-valve design is making a comeback in light aircraft engines.
 Read more about the Belgian D-Motor flat-fours and flat-sixes at Wikipedia.

 Like most side-valve type engines which suffer from low compression as described above, the Atomic 4 would undoubtedly benefit performance-wise with “Intake Air Charging”.
 Supercharging is however NOT recommended, because of the Atomic 4’s “Weak-Bottom-End” described next.